tahsin4466/StartASM/README.md

 or r1 with r2
 shift right logically r2 by r1
 not r1
+compare r2 with r1
 jump if greater to i[0]
+jump to 'overHere!'
 add r1 with r2 to r3
 divide r3 with r2 to r1
 pop to r3
 stop

+label 'overHere!'
+stop

 comment "EndASM! get it? haha"
 ```
-The compiler will also return syntax error messages that show the excepted line, token and what the compiler expected if applicable.
+The compiler will also return syntax and symbol/scope error messages that show the excepted line, token and what the compiler expected if applicable.
 For example, submitting this invalid code:
 ```
 shift right logically r2 with r1
 junk r1